 One theory that attempts to explain the social facilitation of eating involves mood.
 The theory goes that when we eat with friends and family, our mood is elevated, and that alone is enough to explain the phenomenon.

-Some studies have shown that people enjoy their food more and eat more of it when they eat with people they are close to, as opposed to strangers.
+Some studies have shown that people enjoy their food more and eat more of it when they eat with people they are close to,

 But more recently, this theory has been brought into question.
 For instance, one study demonstrated that two strangers found chocolate more flavorful and enjoyable when they ate it together (without any communication).
 Also, mood changes did not seem to add to the effect.